Motions and amendments

 A motion may be divided under standing order 84(3) and one part of it determined as a formal motion.

-While most motions taken as formal are uncontroversial and are agreed to, some are negatived and some are taken to a division. [update: The use of the formal motion procedure became especially problematic during the 45th Parliament, during which its short-comings in determining complex or controversial motions were highlighted on numerous occasions.
-Objections to motions being dealt with as formal were frequently met with proposals to suspend standing orders, leading the Senate to determine that such suspension motions should be determined without debate: Procedure Committee, Fourth report of 2018; 28/11/2018, J.4283.
+While most motions taken as formal are uncontroversial and are agreed to, some are negatived and some are taken to a division. [update: The use of the formal motion procedure became especially problematic during the 45th Parliament, when its short-comings in determining complex or controversial motions were highlighted on several occasions.
+Objections to motions being dealt with as formal were frequently met with proposals to suspend standing orders, leading the Senate to determine that such suspension motions should be determined without debate: Procedure Committee, Fourth report of 2018; 28/11/2018, J.4283 [update: ;adopted as an amendment to standing order 66, 4/7/2019, J.85.].

 Restrictions on amending or debating motions at this time are increasingly subverted by seeking leave to move amendments or make “short statements”.
 Once rare, such statements have become ubiquitous.
 Asked to consider what steps might be taken to limit the time spent on formal business, the committee noted: